 BPA released the final EIS in January 2015.
 The final EIS describes the project and why it is needed, discusses the environmental impacts the project will create, lists the mitigation measures that will lessen or eliminate those impacts, and addresses comments received on the draft and supplemental draft EISs.
 Impacts are disclosed for the following resources: land use, recreation, visual resources, vegetation, soils, water resources, wetlands and floodplains, wildlife, fish, cultural resources, socioeconomics, transportation, noise, public health and safety, air quality, and greenhouse gases.

 The Record of Decision (ROD) was signed on March 16, 2015.
 As described above, BPA has decided to construct the project using Option 3A.
-Project activities in 2015 will include acquisition of land rights with substation, transmission line, and access road construction beginning in spring 2016.
+Project activities in 2017 will include acquisition of land rights with substation, transmission line, and access road construction beginning in late summer 2017.

 If you are interested in receiving a paper copy of the final EIS, ROD, or would like a compact disc with an electronic copy of the document, please call our toll-free document request line at 800-622-4520.
 Please leave a message with the project name "Hooper Springs Transmission Project", the document you are requesting, and your complete mailing address.